Victoria Australian rules football team: Two Team Era: 1950–1966

-Between 1950 and 1966, the Victorian Football League (VFL) and the Victorian Football Association (VFA) split into two teams for carnivals, with the VFL team was the stronger of the two.
+Between 1950 and 1966, the Victorian Football League (VFL) and the Victorian Football Association (VFA) each fielded a team at carnivals, with the VFL team the stronger of the two.

 State of Origin Era 1977–1999

 Between 1977 and 1999 senior state football was played under State of Origin rules.

 Victoria's final senior level State of Origin game against another state, participated in by AFL, players was played in 1999 with Victoria beating South Australia by 54 points.

-As part of its plans to expand the AFL competition nationally AFL Commission planned to phase out representative football carnivals and State of Origin in the 1990s.
-To compensate for the uncompetitive states, in 1994 it introduced a composite side called The Allies with the aim of fielding a team that could match the strength of Victoria.
-The Allies team have never been well received by fans from states outside of Victoria and while being competitive has rarely beaten Victoria and has seen one sided support for Victoria during matches.
-Since the discontinuation of regular interstate competition, the Big V has only appeared on special occasions despite continued calls from fans and players to reinstate representative matches.

-Post-Origin

-Most notably, a Victorian senior team was assembled in 2008 for the AFL Hall of Fame Tribute Match to celebrate 150 years of the sport.
-The game was a high scoring game with 39 goals scored, Victoria winning 21.11 (137) to the Dream Team 18.12 (120).
+Since the discontinuation of regular interstate competition, the senior Big V has only appeared on two occasions.
+A Victorian senior team was assembled in 2008 for the AFL Hall of Fame Tribute Match to celebrate 150 years of the sport.
+The game was a high-scoring one with 39 goals scored, Victoria winning 21.11 (137) to the Dream Team 18.12 (120).
 In 2020, the side again appeared in a special match, the State of Origin for Bushfire Relief Match.
 Both matches were well attended.